artemis-yl/artemis-yl.github.io/index.md

 # Hi, I'm Artemis
 I am currently a 2nd-year computer science student at Toronto Metropolitan University.
 This is my 2nd-degree, my 1st was in mechanical engineering at University of Toronto.
 I still love CAD work and product design, so with this additional background I hope to go into mechatronics and machine design.

-I have experience in process engineering, solid mechanics and mechatronics, and have gained skills in testing/troubleshooting and in various fabrication methods.
+I have experience in robotics, process engineering, and solid mechanics, and have gained skills in testing/troubleshooting and in various fabrication methods.

 **I am currently looking for a day job where I can work with an dynamic team and be part of a company that values its employees and the impact they have on its success.**

+### Note: I am currently updating my portfolio website!
+In some ways, my LinkedIn is more up to date so please take a look there.
+You can also contact me there to ask me questions.

 **More specifically, I am seeking a position** while I continue my studies.
 Ideally I will be able to use my skills in CAD and prototyping, but I would also love a position where I can use my growing coding and electronic skills.